tehopirtti/spotifybaton/slack/README.md

 # WTF?
 SpotifyBaton is a PHP class to conduct Spotify in various ways and this is it's SlackApp extension to bring it's control into Slack users.

-From now on, in this readme, SpotifyBaton will refer to the actual Slack application.
+From now on, in this readme, SpotifyBaton will refer to the Slack application.
 # Usage
 Fear not, this is super easy!
 ## Channels